• LAUNCH YOUR DREAM

 • CONNECT

-Last updated on April 2nd, 2012 at 01:19 pm
+Last updated on July 8th, 2022 at 01:01 pm

 A New York City editor, who was an acquaintance from writers’ conferences, wanted to send the writer’s work to an agent she knew.
 The writer agreed, and forwarded the editor the link to her top ten blog entries, as requested.

-The editor forwarded the links to a big name agent, who loved the blog, and called for a meeting in New York City with said writer.
+The editor forwarded the links to a big-name agent, who loved the blog, and called for a meeting in New York City with said writer.
 The writer was nervous, heading to one of the city’s biggest literary agencies without a book idea clearly formulated yet.

 And the miracle happened.
 Just on the strength of the writer’s talent, without a book proposal in hand, the agent said, “I want to represent you.”